vimalathithan17/quantum-classification-train/ARCHITECTURE.md

 **Stage 2: Hyperparameter Tuning (`tune_models.py`)**
 - **Purpose:** To find the optimal set of hyperparameters for each base-learner configuration.
 - **Process:** Using Optuna, this script runs a series of trials for a specified data type (`--datatype`), architectural approach (`--approach`), and QML model (`--qml_model`).
 It uses `StratifiedKFold` cross-validation to robustly evaluate each parameter set.
-- **Optimization Metric:** Trials are optimized using **weighted F1 score** instead of accuracy.
+- **Optimization Metric:** Trials are optimized using a **composite average metric** (Weighted F1, Weighted Precision, Weighted Recall, Weighted Specificity, and Accuracy).
 This provides better handling of class imbalance and more robust model selection.
 - **Comprehensive Metrics:** For each fold in each trial, the following metrics are computed and saved:
   - Accuracy
   - Precision (macro and weighted)